reeze/php-leveldb/README.md

 >you could use set() to save value.

 ### Write in a batch
-If you want to do a sequence of update and want to make it atomically, then writebatch will be your friend.
+If you want to do a sequence of updates and want to make it atomically, then writebatch will be your friend.

 >The WriteBatch holds a sequence of edits to be made to the database,